saropa/saropa_dart_utils/code.of.conduct.md

 1. ⚙️ What techniques can we use to optimize the system’s performance?

-1. 🌍 Part of a screen is appearing blank in production and we can't reproduce it, how to proceed?
+1. 🌍 Part of a screen is appearing blank in production and we can’t reproduce it, how to proceed?

 1. 🤖 How can AI be used to improve its capabilities?